 The bill was passed by the State legislature in June but has been held by Republican governor Paul LePage.
 What does potato farmer Gerristen and his fellow farmers want?
 The governor’s signature on the bill.
 LePage promised to sign the bill months ago.
 What’s keeping him?
 Fear of Monsanto?

 Xeric gardeners and landscapers looking to keep their lawns for whatever reason (kids often play a part) can take heart.
-A newly available hybrid grass, Cynodon hybrida (or African Dogtooth Grass) is now being offered by one of our favorite Western, high-country nurseries.
+A newly available hybrid grass, Cynodon hybrida (or African Dogtooth Grass, PDF) is now being offered by one of our favorite Western, high-country nurseries.
 Beside the fact that it requires less water than conventional lawn grasses, it’s also durable enough to stand up to kid-play and even seems resistant to damage from dog urine.
 Not a new hybrid by any means — the grass has been around in the U.S. for some 30 years — it’s just now catching on, probably due to its low-moisture tolerance from its deep rooting (this suggests it might be hard to get rid of when the time comes).
 The grass seems perfect for small area lawns in Western, high altitude landscapes.
 We’re looking forward to hearing about growers’ experience with Dogtooth.

 Here’s an interesting info-graphic that says a lot about America’s gardening practice.
 Though the figures are from a few years back, they’re revealing.
 More than a third of American household garden.
 The number of households with gardens in the U.S. grew from 36 million to 43 million between 2008 and 2009.
 What are they growing?
 Tomatoes by far are most popular.
 Another telling fact: on average, a $70 gardening investment yields $600 in produce.
 We especially like the subtitle on the graphic: “Don’t Just Go Local, Grow Local.”
 Another thing we couldn’t have said better ourselves.